Zalek4/simple-python-web-gui-templates/README.md

 - Frontend (HTML, Javascript and CSS)
     - This is everything the user sees and touches.
 Buttons, text inputs, graphs, you name it.
 - Server
     - This handles ferrying data between the frontend and the backend, and can have different levels of visibility depending on the module you're using.
-Example - Python-webgui allows direct binding of Python functions to HTML elements, whereas FastAPI requires you serve the result of Python functions as JSON data.
+Example: Python-webui allows direct binding of Python functions to HTML elements, whereas FastAPI requires you serve the result of Python functions as JSON data.
 There is no right or wrong answer here - it all has to do with what your needs/preferences are.